XoopsDocs/xoops-2.5.9-install-upgrade/en/book/upgrade/ustep-04.md

 ![XOOPS Update System Module](../../assets/upgrade-06-update-system-module.png)

-Select *Update* to perform the update of Sysyem module.
+Select *Update* to perform the update of System module.

-## Update XOOPS Supplied Other Modules
+## Update Other XOOPS Supplied Modules

-XOOPS ships with three optional modules - pm (Private Messaging,) profile (User Profile) and protector (Protector) You should do an update on any of these modules that are installed installed.
+XOOPS ships with three optional modules - pm (Private Messaging,) profile (User Profile) and protector (Protector) You should do an update on any of these modules that are installed.

 ![XOOPS Update Other Modules](../../assets/upgrade-07-update-modules.png)